michalsida/demo-oracle-mybatis/README.md

 These types can be combined with each other, so collection of records with collection of records is possible.

-MyBatis supports mapping fo these types into Java POJO classes, but this can not be done with some configuration, some specialized type mapper must be written.
+MyBatis supports mapping fo these types into Java POJO classes, but this can not be done by some configuration only, some specialized type mapper must be written.
 There is a sample code, which supports these demonstrated types, but this code could be easily customized for any record/collection type.
 The code is commented in `cz.sidik.demo.oraclemybatis.adapter.EmployeeDaoTypeHandler` and will be used in following mappings.